butfirstchai.com

 Equipment

 • Large Kadai or Skillet: You'll need a wide, shallow pan or skillet to cook the vermicelli and vegetables.
-A non-stick pan works well.
+Beginners can use a non-stick pan, which works well.

-• Stirring Utensil: A wooden spoon for sautéing the ingredients and a rubber spatula for stirring the upma while it cooks.
+• Stirring Utensil: A wooden spoon for sautéing the ingredients and a rubber spatula for stirring the upma in the last few minutes of cooking.

 • Lid or Cover: A lid for the pan is essential to cover and simmer the upma, allowing it to cook evenly.